 Be Flexible and Pivot

 One of the most important things that Seema and Erik learned in their entrepreneurial journey is the importance of pivoting, or adapting to change, even if it’s different from the original vision.
 They originally intended the bike bus to give people an opportunity to exercise during their commutes to work.
-Since the concept of a mobile gym or a mobile spin class is so novel and outside the box, and they did not have the marketing dollars to advertise to everyone in the Greater Boston area, it was hard to get the traction for the commuter rides on an individual itickering level.
+Since the concept of a mobile gym or a mobile spin class is so novel and outside the box, and they did not have the marketing dollars to advertise to everyone in the Greater Boston area, it was hard to gain traction for the commuter rides on an individual itickering level.

 “When you build something, it doesn’t have to be the way you planned it originally,” Seema said.

-So they pivoted to working with corporate wellness programs, providing employees with the opportunity to take the class during their lunch breaks and after work for team building outingss.
+So they pivoted to working with corporate wellness programs, providing employees with the opportunity to take the class during their lunch breaks and after work for team building outings.
 Electronic giant Bose was one of their first clients.

-“We found that companies are always looking for unique, healthy, and creative activities to with their healthy employees,” she said.The companies who have been on board to try out the experience are now starting to open the discussion of scheduling commuter rides as well.
+“We found that companies are always looking for unique, healthy, and creative activities to do with their healthy employees,” she said.The companies who have been on board to try out the experience are now starting to open the discussion of scheduling commuter rides as well.

 They also stumbled on a way to another way expand their business completely accident.
 They were nominated for the “Best Tour of Boston Award” this past year (without even being an official tour company,) even beating The Boston Duck Tours, one of the most famous tour companies in the city.
 (They came in third!)
 The award inspired them to move beyond employee wellness to city tours of Boston.